A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 Whether you’re a service provider or you sell products, your business should be knowledgeable about Google Ads and know how it can bring in the customers.
 Why?
 Because when someone has a want or a need, where do they go for an answer?
 Google, the most popular search engine receiving over 3.8 billion search queries today.
-Ads allows you to reach your potential customers right when they ask their questions, state their service needs or look up a product on these search queries.
+Ads allow you to reach your potential customers right when they ask their questions, state their service needs or look up a product on these search queries.

 In this article, we cover four of our favorite strategies to consider when you’re assessing your Google Ads performance.

 We’re going to start at the beginning of the Google Ads experience, the keyword query that a user might enter to (hopefully) see your ad.
-It’s vital to both your business advertising and to the user that the keywords that they enter are relevant to their search.
+It’s vital to your business advertising and the user that the keywords they enter are relevant to their search.
 If your ad for window washing shows up when a user searches how to clean an aquarium, you’re wasting your money and the searcher’s time.

 This is why Google assigns a quality score to ads that will be a factor in how well your ad will rank.
 An ads quality score is a cumulative compiling of the click-through-rate, relevance to the ad group, landing page (to be discussed further), ad text, and even the Google Ads account history.
-The lower your quality score goes, the less opportunities it has to be seen.
-Meanwhile, the higher your quality score is then the lower your overall costs are.
+The lower your quality score goes, the fewer opportunities it has to be seen.
+Meanwhile, the higher your quality score is, the lower your overall costs are.
 So how do we raise the quality score of ads?

 Do your homework.
 Do your keyword research.

 Google’s very own keyword planner is an invaluable tool that helps you spot opportunities in keywords as well as wasteful keywords, like negative keywords.
 If you were advertising for selling used cars, you might set “new” to be a negative keyword so that you don’t show up for a user searching for “new cars for sale.”
-A second critical piece of your keyword research is finding new opportunities of hyper-focused terms, often called long-tail keywords.
+A second critical piece of your keyword research is finding new opportunities for hyper-focused terms, often called long-tail keywords.
 Rather than a basic query of “marketing Gainesville Florida,” a long-tail keyword would look more like “digital marketing and SEO agency Gainesville Florida.”
 If your user wants to get that specific, they know what they need and therefore know that you can help them meet those needs.

 Let’s say a user searches for “brake replacement near me.”
 Are they more likely to click the ad that says “Car Maintenance Here!
 Get all your car needs fixed here!” or “Local brake replacement specialists since 1981.
 Protect yourself and your car with new brakes today?”
 While every business is different, focusing ad groups on specific products or services help all parties.
 As a general rule of thumb, it is recommended to have no more than 20 keywords per ad group.
-If you find you have more than that, make sure to ask yourself, does my ad really speak to each and every one of these keywords listed?
+If you find you have more than that, make sure to ask yourself, does my ad really speak to each of these keywords listed?